BrandonCorey/js_139/Conditional_Req.md

 account.printInfo('updatedPassword'); // email: newEmail@new.com password: updatedPassword
 ```
 # Privacy and Integrity in Node modules #

+Below, we have a few simple modules based around a report card.
+I have arranged these modules in a way to only expose data that is necessary, while making sure that that the exposed data does not allow unintended maniuplation of data meant to be private.

+### main.js ###
+This module imports four functions from two modules.
+We have an `addGrade` function that lets us add a grade to our report gard, a `removeGrade` that removes the most recent grade we added, a `bestGrade` that returns our highest grade on the report card, and a `worstGrade` function that returns the lowest grade.

+The report card does not live in this file, so the only way to manipulate it is using the `addGrade` and `removeGrade` functions.
 ```javascript
 // main.js
 const { addGrade, removeGrade } = require('./report_card.js');